What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Miami skyline at night

-All of these sights are just a glimpse into the Miami experience, and they serve as a perfect introduction to what awaits you during the day.
+All of these sights are just a glimpse into the Magic City experience, and they serve as a perfect introduction to what awaits you during the day.

-Miami’s gorgeous beach life is unsurpassed, but it is not just about soaking up the sun; there are plenty of activities to enjoy.
+Beach life in the Miami area is unsurpassed, but it is not just about soaking up the sun; there are plenty of outdoor activities to enjoy.

 7. Savor Miami Beach Life